mumuaktar/Sao-Paulo--Alberta-Brain-hack-II--Multimodal-Medical-Imaging-Analysis/README.md

+***Overview of the Challenge Task***
+The brain hack challenge focuses on developing a segmentation algorithm delineating the tumor sub-regions: tumor core (TC), enhancing tumor (ET) and the whole tumor (WT).
 ***Baseline Model Description***

 This repository provides a baseline multimodal brain tumor segmentation model that integrates MRI imaging data with associated textual information from medical reports using the TextBraTS dataset.